rugbyprof/5303-Adv-Database/Lectures/01_terms_concepts_intro/joins.md

   ["INNER JOIN", "LEFT JOIN", "RIGHT JOIN", "FULL OUTER JOIN", "CROSS JOIN"]
 ---

-Absolutely, Terry.
-For teaching joins, I prefer **row/table diagrams over the usual Venn diagrams**.
+Here are some **row/table diagrams over the usual Venn diagrams**.
 Venn diagrams are decent mnemonics, but joins operate on rows according to a predicate—not on mystical overlapping circles.

 Suppose we have these two tables: